tanandy/galaxie-clans/docs/_howto_update_user_password.md

 * __Get password hash__

-The user must, on his side use this command to hash the password he likes:
+The user must, on his side, use this command to hash the password he likes:
 ```
 mkpasswd -m SHA-512
 ```
 ...and give it to the clan caretaker.

->
 > Until the end, this user-supplied hash value will be referenced as `$UHASH`.
->

 * __Store password hash__

 Run:
 ```
 ansible-playbook playbooks/ops_store_user_hash.yml \